efduarte/pincello/components.md

 ## Essentials

 Essential items don't do much on their own.
-However, in different ways they are all essential parts of Pincello.
+However, in different ways, they are all indispensable parts of Pincello.

 - `1x` [Organizer Box](essentials.md#organizer-box)
 - `1x` [Micro USB Cable](essentials.md#micro-usb-cable)